Stephanieump/API-Debug/README.md

 # API Debug

-A debugging tool for API integrations, featuring weather data retrieval and storage using PostgreSQL.
+A debugging tool for API integrations, with further iterations underway.

 ## Description
 This project provides a Node.js-based API server that fetches real-time weather data from OpenWeatherMap and stores it in a PostgreSQL database.
 It serves as a foundation for debugging and extending API integrations.